 Clarkson Scholarships & Special Awards

 - Clarkson Scholarships: We consider each applicant for his or her potential to contribute to the Clarkson Community.
 Clarkson Scholarship takes into account not only academic performance and promise but letters of recommendation and extra-curricular activities as well.
 Consideration is automatic and based on the admission application.
+All applicants are considered for Clarkson Scholarships.

 Special Clarkson Awards